Little-Podi/Little-Podi/README.md

 - [AiATrack: Attention in Attention for Transformer Visual Tracking](https://arxiv.org/abs/2207.09603)
   - Accepted by ECCV 2022

+## Latent Representation

+I was born in the last year of the 20th century (May 17th, 2000).
+I hope to live until the 22nd century so that my life would span three centuries.
+The Chinese meanings of each word in my name (高深远) are "High", "Deep", "Far", respectively.

+## Multi-Stage Pre-Training

+- Ph.D. in Electronic and Computer Engineering, 2022-2026 (expected)
+  - Hong Kong University of Science and Technology, under the tutelage of Prof. [Jun Zhang](https://eejzhang.people.ust.hk/) (IEEE Fellow)
+- B.Eng. in Electronic Information Engineering, 2018-2022
+  - Huazhong University of Science and Technology, Advanced Class (GPA 3.9/4.0, ranked 1st)

 ## Rewards

 - [RedBird PhD Scholarship](https://fytgs.hkust.edu.hk/admissions/Admission-to-Hong-Kong-Campus/submitting-an-application/scholarships-and-fees#redbird)